ALEXANDRE CALAME (Vevey, Switzerland 1810-1864 Menton, France)

 Many major museums throughout the United States and Europe have works by Calame in their permanent collections, including The National Gallery of Art, Washington, D.C.; The Fine Arts Museums of San Francisco; the Cleveland Museum; the Art Institute of Chicago; the Hermitage, St. Petersburg; the Louvre, Paris; and Rijksmuseum, Amsterdam, to name just a few.

 Calame produced many landscape paintings, drawings, etchings and lithographs during his career.
-These two graphite and black chalk drawings may well be studies for future lithographs.
-Calame carefully observes the view before him, dividing the picture plane into foreground, middle ground and far background.
-The artist, however, renders the scene in free and loose lines, thus accentuating the movement of the branches and shrubs.
-He renders the volume of the rocks in the foreground of both images with swift, firm strokes and the diagonal progression of the group on the path in La Pierre aux bois in soft outlines.
-Both drawings demonstrate that Alexandre Calame was a master of the landscape.
+This graphite and black chalk drawing may well be a study for a future lithograph.
+Calame carefully observed the view before him, dividing the picture plane into foreground, middle ground and far background.
+The artist, however, rendered the scene in free and loose lines, thus accentuating the movement of the branches and shrubs that are sprouting out from the sod roof of the old structure.
+This drawing demonstrates Alexandre Calame’s mastery of the landscape.